limbernie/limbernie.github.io/_posts/2019-02-16-giddy-htb-walkthrough.md

 # python -m SimpleHTTPServer 80
 ```

-Back to the PowerShell Web Access console...
+Back to the PowerShell Web Access console.

-...
+&hellip;

 Download our `taskkill.exe` and `rev.jar` to `\ProgramData\unifi-video` with `Invoke-WebRequest`.